Registration and Records

 - "EC RMTE" - the class is offered virtually (for all students) but with one or more scheduled synchronous sessions (as specific days and times).

-- "EC HYBR" - the class is offered as a combination of Face-to-Face (and remote for those approved) and distance (with the distance learning for all students being either synchronous or asynchronous).
+- "EC HYBR" - the class is offered as a combination of Face-to-Face and distance (with the distance learning for all students being either synchronous or asynchronous).

 Registration and Records has created a web page titled Building and Classroom Numbering Guidelines to aid students and their families in the navigation of their course registrations.
 In addition, the residential course Listing page highlights course instruction classifications like online (ONLN), hybrid (HYBR), and Remote (RMTE) for the Fall 2020 academic semester.